valkey-io/valkey-rfc/REFERENCE.md

 ### Cluster mode (Optional)

-If there are any changes introduced for cluster mode related activities like cluster bus protocol change, slot migration, etc.
+If there is any special handling for this feature in cluster mode, list out the behavior. e.g., client redirection, Sharded PubSub, etc behaves differently in cluster mode.

 ### Module API (Optional)